 Private prison companies donated generously to put Trump in the White House.
 The GEO Group and CoreCivic, the second-largest private prison company, gave more than half a million dollars to Trump’s election campaign, plus an additional $250,000 for his inauguration party.
 A month after Trump took office, Attorney General Jeff Sessions rescinded the Yates memo, stating it impaired the “future needs” of the federal correctional system.
 Sessions and Trump also instituted a “zero tolerance” policy for border crossing, demanding that everyone arrested be prosecuted.

 Since Trump has taken office, stocks for private prison companies have rebounded.
 The GEO Group recently opened a new headquarters building in Boca Raton, Florida at a cost of $57 million.
-In April, 2017, the Justice Department issued a new round of bids for CAR prisons, and two years later announced that The GEO Group was the winner of the contracts in Baldwin, and reopening two of the three facilities at the Reeves County Detention Complex in Texas, which had been slated to be phased out by Obama.
+In April, 2017, the Justice Department issued a new round of bids for CAR prisons, and two years later announced that The GEO Group was the winner of the contracts in Baldwin.
+It reopened two of the three facilities at the Reeves County Detention Complex in Texas, which had been slated to be phased out by Obama.

 Previously, Reeves was the largest privately-run prison in the world, and named one of the top ten worst prisons in the United States by Mother Jones.
 In 2008-09, Reeves experienced a spate of five deaths, and two large riots.
 Incidents were sparked by the death of 32-year-old Manuel Galindo, who suffered a series of epileptic seizures inside the prison.
 Staff responded by giving him Tylenol.
 “I already told them that I have been here for one month alone and I have gotten sick twice,” Galindo wrote to his mother just before dying.
 “I’ve already asked if they can place me with someone else so I won’t be by myself anymore.”